Yoav666s/dnd-wiki/collections/_monsters/basic-rules/awakened-tree.md

 actions: |
   **Slam.** Melee Weapon Attack: +6 to hit, reach 10 ft., one target.
 Hit: 14 (3d6 + 4) bludgeoning damage.
 legendary_actions: ""
-description: "An awakened tree is an ordinary tree given sentience and mobility by the awaken spell or similar magic."
 excerpt: "Huge Plant, Unaligned"
 source: "Basic Rules"
 ---